kolyaklimk/MAUI-Projects/README.md

 # MAUI-Projects
-This repository contains various projects and labs on .NET MAUI
+This repository contains various projects on .NET MAUI